 The National Task force for Fetal Alcohol Spectrum Disorder (FASD) screening includes national experts under the auspices of The Canadian Association of Paediatric Health Centres with support from the Public Health Agency of Canada.
 This group is working to develop a national screening tool kit for FASD.
 Meconium from the MIREC Biobank was used to further validate one component of the tool kit, the meconium screening test.
 This biomarker identifies objectively fetuses that were heavily exposed to ethanol in utero.
 The MIREC samples were used to calculate the national incidence of fetal exposure to maternal heavy drinking.
 This will provide the first ever such national estimate in Canada, or in any other country.

-Lead Investigator: Gideon Koren, Director of the Motherisk Program at The Hospital for Sick Children in Toronto
+Lead Investigator: Shinya Ito, The Hospital for Sick Children, Toronto

 Co-Investigator: Kaitlyn Delano, PhD candidate